How to disable author archives in WordPress

 For the above reasons, if you really don't need it, turn off the author pages to improve SEO and security of the website.

-How to turn off author pages
+How to disable author pages in WordPress?

 The methods below require you to know how to add a code snippet to the functions.php file in your theme.
 If you don't know how, use the Code Snippets plugin to make it easier to insert code.

-Don't index author pages with robots tag
+Hide WordPress author pages from Google with robots tag

 add_filter( 'slim_seo_robots_index', function( $value ) {